Traffic & Travel: Route on Ards Peninsula closed due to 'partial road collapse'

 and live on Freeview channel 276

-TrafficwatchNI is reporting that the ‘emergency lane’ in Ballyhalbert is in place ‘on the A2 Shore Road from opp. house number 14 to the roundabout at High Street / Harbour Road, due a partial road collapse’.
+And yesterday, TrafficwatchNI was reporting that the ‘emergency lane’ in Ballyhalbert is in place ‘on the A2 Shore Road from opp. house number 14 to the roundabout at High Street / Harbour Road, due a partial road collapse’.

 It adds the closure will be in place ‘continuously for approx. 2 weeks’.